-The Company has appointed Aberdeen Standard Fund Managers Limited ("ASFML"), a wholly owned subsidiary of abrdn plc, as its alternative investment fund manager.
-ASFML has been appointed to provide investment management, risk management, administration and company secretarial services and promotional activities to the Company.
-The Company's portfolio is managed by Aberdeen Asset Managers Limited ("AAML") by way of a group delegation agreement in place between ASFML and AAML.
-In addition, ASFML has sub-delegated administrative and secretarial services to Aberdeen Asset Management PLC and promotional activities to AAML.
+The Company has appointed abrdn Fund Managers Limited ("aFML") (formerly Aberdeen Standard Fund Managers Limited), a wholly owned subsidiary of abrdn plc, as its alternative investment fund manager. aFML has been appointed to provide investment management, risk management, administration and company secretarial services and promotional activities to the Company.
+The Company's portfolio is managed by abrdn Investments Limited ("alL) (formerly Aberdeen Asset Managers Limited) by way of a group delegation agreement in place between aFML and aIL.
+In addition, aFML has subdelegated administrative and secretarial services to abrdn Holdings Limited (formerly Aberdeen Asset Management PLC) and promotional activities to alL.
 Details of the management fees and fees payable for promotional activities are shown in notes 4 and 5 to the financial statements.